arjunbahuguna/DrumGAN/README.md

 2) In order to compute the Fréchet Audio Distance (FAD) download and install google AI repo following the instructions [here](https://github.com/google-research/google-research/tree/master/frechet_audio_distance)

 # Extract timbral features
 To extract timbral features for your dataset, as mentioned in section 3.1.2 of the [DrumGAN paper](https://arxiv.org/pdf/2008.12073), run the following command.
-This will mounts the current directory `pwd` in the virtual `tmp` directory inside the AudioCommons Audio Extractor Docker image.
-The audio dataset folder and the output folder should be in this current directory.
+This mounts the current directory `pwd` in the virtual `tmp` directory of AudioCommons Audio Extractor Docker image.
 The output folder is also written in `tmp`, and therefore appears in the current directory.
+The dataset folder and the output folder should be in the current directory.
 ```
 docker run -it --rm -v `pwd`:/tmp mtgupf/ac-audio-extractor:v3 -i /tmp/{audio dataset folder} -o /tmp/{output folder} -t --format json
 ```